5 Problems With Mutual Funds That You Should Know About

 1. Expenses

 Mutual funds can be your friend and your enemy when it comes to expenses.
-On the plus side, some mutual funds do not have transaction fee making it a perfect investment vehicle for someone that contribute a small amount on a regular basis — i.e., automatic investment.
-On the down side, mutual funds charges annual expense ratio on the entire investment.
+On the plus side, some mutual funds do not have a transaction fee making it a perfect investment for someone that contributes a small amount regularly — i.e., automatic investment.
+On the downside, mutual funds charge an annual expense ratio on the entire investment.
 For example, if a fund has an expense ratio of 1% and you have $10,000 in investment, the annual expense is $100.
 This is not too bad.
-However, if you have $250,000, the annual expense is $2,500 — that’s a lot of money!
+However, if you have $250,000, the yearly expense is $2,500 — that’s a lot of money!

-This disadvantage does not include the many pitfalls, such as upfront load and back-end load.
+This disadvantage does not include the many pitfalls, such as front-end load and back-end load.

 2. Sub-Optimal Purchases

-Mutual funds manager cannot hoard cash.
-When investors buy shares of a mutual fund, the fund manager must turn around and buy shares of stocks that fit within certain guideline specified by the prospectus.
-For example, if it’s a “Small Value Fund”, the manager cannot buy a “Large Growth” stock even if it represents a better buying opportunity.
-Additionally, if there are not enough good buying opportunities to choose from, the fund manager is forced to buy stocks that are less desirable.
+Mutual funds managers cannot hoard cash.
+When investors buy shares of a mutual fund, the fund manager must turn around and buy shares of stocks that fit within certain guidelines specified by the prospectus.
+For example, if it’s a “Small Value Fund,” the manager cannot buy a “Large Growth” stock even if it represents a better buying opportunity.
+Additionally, if there are not enough good buying opportunities to choose from, the fund manager is forced to buy less desirable stocks.

-See my Morningstar Style Box article for explanation of large versus small, and growth versus value.
+See my Morningstar Style Box article for an explanation of large versus small, and growth versus value.

 3. Over Diversification

-Either by design, or as a consequence of the problem explained above, many mutual funds suffer from over diversification.
+Either by design or as a consequence of the problem explained above, many mutual funds suffer from over-diversification.
 Basically, the fund has so much cash that it is forced to own hundreds of stocks within its classification.
-Consequentially, its impossible for the fund manager to focus on the high potential stocks and the mutual fund becomes a closet index fund — i.e., simply reflecting the average within that particular group.
+Consequentially, the fund manager can’t focus on the high potential stocks, and the mutual fund becomes a closet index fund — i.e., merely reflecting the average within that particular group.

 4. Forced Redemption

-Similarly, fund manager is forced to sell stocks when investors sell shares of mutual fund and the fund doesn’t have enough cash reserve to meet the demand.
-Since rushes of redemption usually happen when the market decline sharply — i.e., a correction or a bear market — this is usually the worst time to sell stocks.
+Similarly, the fund manager is forced to sell stocks when investors sell shares of the mutual fund, and the fund doesn’t have enough cash reserve to meet the demand.
+Since rushes of redemption usually happen when the market decline sharply — i.e., a correction or a bear market — this is often the worst time to sell stocks.
 However, the fund manager has no choice and has to sell underlying stocks even if it’s not the best financial decision to do so.

 5. Tax Consequences